adamsdev01/TokenVisualizer/README.md

 # TokenVisualizer
-Using the dotnet stack of Blazor, MLNET, I created a simple tool for visualizing how text is encoded by LLMs.
+Inspired by Telierk UI For Blazor blog- Using the dotnet stack of Blazor, MLNET, I created a simple tool for visualizing how text is encoded by LLMs.